Cloud Composer has the following API quota limits.

 Cloud Monitoring enables you to collect and visualize your Airflow metrics in a custom dashboard.
 The Monitoring quota applies.

 Cloud Build allows you to build custom docker images when installing PyPi packages.
-The Cloud Build quotas applies.
+The Cloud Build quotas apply.

 You can use Airflow operators with Google Cloud services.
 Any service used in a Cloud Composer environment is subject to that service's quota.